Central Michigan University Athletics

 Tailgating/Parking Guidelines

-1. Parking permits should be clearly displayed from the rearview mirror in order to assist parking personnel in directing traffic.
-Permits should be displayed at all times.
+1. Parking permits should ready upon arrival to be clearly displayed through your apple wallet or google wallet in order to assist parking personnel in directing traffic.

 2. All drivers should be observant of instructions from police officers and parking personnel.
 Vehicles parked in fire lanes, at the end of aisles and in any other illegal location will be ticketed and/or towed.
 Spaces are available on a first-come, first-served basis.
 Spaces may not be reserved for later-arriving vehicles unless authorized by the CMU Athletics Department.